-Council will also seek to leverage the opportunities for more diverse and robust jobs presented by major new transformative infrastructure such as the Western Sydney Freight Line, Western Sydney Airport (WSA) and potential new passenger rail link from Parramatta to the WSA.
+Council will also seek to leverage the opportunities for more diverse and robust jobs presented by major new transformative infrastructure such as the Western Sydney Freight Line) and potential new passenger rail link from Parramatta to the WSA.
 Specific areas of focus are the nationally significant Smithfield/Wetherill Park Industrial Estate, the urban investigation area of Horsley Park and the Prairiewood Town Centre.
-With the right interventions these areas could benefit from a greater range of jobs in the new economy, and in the case of Prairiewood, health, education and business hubs.
+With the right interventions, these areas could benefit from a greater range of jobs in the new economy, and in the case of Prairiewood, health, education and business hubs.

-Fairfield City's town centres are also a major contributor to the economic and cultural wellbeing of the local area.
-Fairfield Town Centre will continue to be the main strategic centre for economic activity and employment opportunities in the established urban areas of the City.
-Council will also look to improve and revitalise its town centres through public domain improvements and traffic and parking improvements that make these areas more attractive, functional and safe.
+Council will also look to improve and revitalise its town centres and places across the City through public domain improvements and traffic and parking improvements that make these areas more attractive, functional and safe.